Healthy Living in Spain

 Best Expat Cities in Spain

-The Internations Expat Survey released in November 2020 put Valencia and Alicante in first and second places.
-These cities came out top after 15000 expats were surveyed.
-The analysis included 66 cities that are popular with expats worldwide.
-Barcelona fell out of the top ten ranking due to the elevated cost of property in the Catalan capital.
+The Internations Expat Survey released in November 2023 put Spain as the second best country in the world.
+From that data these Spanish cities came out top after 12000 expats were surveyed.
+The analysis included 49 cities popular with expats worldwide.
+Previously Barcelona fell out of the top ten due to the elevated cost of property in the Catalan capital.
 Cost of Living in Barcelona also was poorly marked.
+Barcelona is now in 13th place.

 Sections in the survey were